bobsterjsdev/digital-dev-docs/docs/ambulance/ambulancekit.md

 This page shows you how to use the ambulance kit placer

 ## Install the kit placer
-Move the tool named "Ambulance Kit Placer" into StarterPack Move the folder named "AmbulanceKit" into ReplicatedStorage
+Move the tool named "Ambulance Kit Placer" into StarterPack<br/>
+Move the folder named "AmbulanceKit" into ReplicatedStorage

 ![Kit Placement](https://i.ibb.co/M7jP7pY/Kit-Placement.png)